 Bazaruto Archipelago © Richard Moross

-Accessible by boat or plane from Vilanculos, there is plenty of accommodation on the island and tourist facilities are good, with a number of upmarket lodges and exclusive resorts geared towards luxury tourism.
-Benguerra is a popular honeymoon destination and remains an unspoiled natural paradise, which is fast becoming one of the best luxury beach destinations in Africa.
+Tourist facilities are good, with a number of upmarket lodges and exclusive resorts geared towards luxury tourism.
+Benguerra is a popular honeymoon destination and remains an unspoiled natural paradise, fast becoming one of the best luxury beach destination in Africa.